 Additionally, as you can see from elements of the crime, there is no requirement by the prosecution to prove that a theft occurred.
 In fact, many people refer to the crime of unauthorized use of a motor vehicle as “joyriding.”

 To be charged with auto theft, the prosecutor must prove beyond a reasonable doubt that you intentionally or knowingly took the property (car or truck) of another, without their effective consent, with the intent to permanently deprive the owner of the property.

-If you have been arrested and charged with unauthorized use of a vehicle or auto theft, it is critical that you first hire an experienced and aggressive criminal defense attorney that has a proven track record of obtaining favorable results for their clients.
+If you have been arrested and charged with unauthorized use of a vehicle or auto theft, it is critical that you first hire an experienced and aggressive Fort Worth criminal defense attorney near you who has a proven track record of obtaining favorable results for their clients.
 In addition to this, you must also educate yourself on Texas law as it relates to defenses to these crimes.

 When considering legal defenses to unauthorized use of a vehicle, it is important to remember that under the United States and Texas Constitutions, you are presumed innocent and not required to prove anything.
 The burden of proof to prove beyond a reasonable doubt that you committed the crime always rests on the prosecutor.
 As a result, every doubt that can be established on your criminal case provides your criminal defense lawyer more leverage to negotiate a favorable result for you.

 The prosecutor is required to prove beyond a reasonable doubt that you DID NOT have valid consent of the owner to operate the vehicle.
 What if there is reasonable doubt to believe that you did have consent to operate the motor vehicle?
 What if there is reasonable doubt because you had previously operated this alleged victim’s vehicle with no complaint?